The Recurring Dreams and Nightmares That Haunt Us

 Riese , Editorial & Strategy

 Probably 2-4 times a week I dream that I am suddenly being told that I have to leave immediately for a trip or a move, but I have none of my stuff with me or don’t have time to pack, like I go to lunch and then suddenly we are at the airport.
 I’ll be about to get on a flight to Australia, or moving to a camp/school complex with friends I haven’t seen since the mid-nineties, or going with my Mom and my Aunt to live on a boat, and I’ll be like I need to pack!!!
 And they’ll be like, it’s fine everything will be there!
 And I’ll be like, but I take medication and i need my medication.
-Also this is like, embarrassing for my subconscious, but since 9/11 I’ve had frequent dreams about the city or boat or train I’m in being bombed by a ‘terrorist attack’.
-Right after 9/11 I had them probably weekly, then it faded to monthly, now it’s a handful of times a year or so.
+Also this is like, embarrassing for my subconscious, but right after 9/11 I had frequent dreams about the city or boat or train I’m in being bombed by a ‘terrorist attack’, and I still get those a few times a year.
 I can see the explosions getting closer and closer to where I am, and the whole city blowing up and I want to somehow stop it but I can’t stop it.
-Also sometimes this is, to my even more severe embarrassment, combined with me not being packed?
+Also sometimes this is…. combined with me not being packed?
 To escape??

 Then the other one I have that turns out to be very common is that it’s the day of the exam and I haven’t been to the class for the entire semester.
 Every time it stresses me out all over again!
-When I waited tables, I had dreams like this but they’d be about forgetting to put in an order.
+When I waited tables, I had dreams like this but they’d be about forgetting to put in an appetizer.
+Sometimes that was because i actually did forget to put in the appetizer.

 Stef Rubino, Writer